 On this day in 1944, a Japanese-American soldier puts his life on the line.
-More than 50 years later, Joe M. Nishimoto would be awarded the Medal of Honor for his daring and bravery during this week so long ago.
+More than 50 years later, Joe M. Nishimoto would finally be awarded the Medal of Honor for his daring and bravery on this day so long ago.

 Or maybe some of them just wanted to prove that they were not a part of the evil that took so many lives on that day in December 1941.

 In the end, the 442d Regimental Combat Team, an infantry regiment composed almost entirely of Japanese-Americans, would become one of the most decorated regiments in World War II.
 Twenty-one of its members would earn the Medal of Honor, including Nishimoto.

 In mid-October 1944, the 442nd was dispatched to rescue the “Lost Texas Battalion” near the Vosges Mountains in France.
 It may have been a small miracle that they succeeded, but they did it!
 Unfortunately, they lost 800 men in their attempt to rescue just over 200 soldiers.